trust-mfn-berlin/animals-as-objects/vault/story.zoos-and-conservation.md

 [^14]: Vernon N. Jr. Kisling.
 “Historic and Cultural Foundations of Zoo Conservation: A Narrative Timeline”.
 In _The Ark and Beyond: The Evolution of Zoo and Aquarium Conservation_, Ben A. Minteer, Jane Maienschein, James P. Collins and George B. Rabb (ed.), Chicago: University of Chicago Press, 2018: 41.

 [^15]: Hornaday espoused viciously racist views and practices.
-In 1906 he forced Ota Benga, a Congolese man, into an enclosure at Bronx Zoo and abused him as a ‘living specimen”.
-Only in 2020 did the Wildlife Conservation Society, which managest he Bronx Zoo and enabled Hornaday to establish the zoo in the first place, issue an apology for his actions.
-Erst im Jahr 2020 entschuldigte sich die Wildlife Conservation Society, die den Bronx Zoo verwaltet und Hornaday die Gründung des Zoos ermöglicht hatte, für seine Taten.
-Ota Benga beging 1916 Selbstmord.
-For details on racism and nature conservation see: Marouf Arif Hasian Jr. and S. Marek Muller.
-“Decolonizing conservationist hero narratives: a critical genealogy of William T. Hornaday and colonial conservation rhetorics”. _Atlantic Journal of Communication_ 27(2019): 284-296.
+In 1906 he forced Ota Benga, a Congolese man, into an enclosure at Bronx Zoo and abused him as a ‘living specimen’.
+Only in 2020 did the Wildlife Conservation Society, which manages the Bronx Zoo and enabled Hornaday to establish the zoo in the first place, issue an apology for his actions.
+Ota Benga committed suicide in 1916.
+For details on racism and nature conservation, see Marouf Arif Hasian Jr. and S. Marek Muller.
+“Decolonizing Conservationist Hero Narratives: A Critical Genealogy of William T. Hornaday and Colonial Conservation Rhetorics”. _Atlantic Journal of Communication_ 27(2019): 284-296.

 [^16]: Vgl.
 Mark V. Jr. Barrow.
 “Teetering on the Brink of Extinction: The Passenger Pigeon, the Bison, and American Zoo Culture in the Late Nineteenth and Early Twentieth Centuries”.
 In _The Ark and Beyond: The Evolution of Zoo and Aquarium Conservation_.
 Ben A. Minteer, Jane Maienschein, James P. Collins and George B. Rabb (ed.), Chicago: The University of Chicago Press, 2018: 51-64.